rendragnet/puppet-r1soft/README.md

 do that for you yet.

 ```
-class { 'idera': manage_csf => true }
+class { 'idera': }
 ```

-If you set it to manage CSF you need our CSF module too.
+It will automatically pick up support for the CSF module if needed.

 ```
 class { 'idera::server':